kate-carter/kate-carter.github.io/_posts/2025-04-24-HPC-Job-Guide.md

 # TubeViT on the CWRU HPC (Pioneer Cluster)
 I have found that 90% of doing research that involves computing is setting things up and troubleshooting and 10% is running the actual job.
-This is an onofficial guide to how I run models on the HPC Pioneer cluster. abc124 is not anyone's actual ID number (as of 4/2025) \
+This is an unofficial guide to how I run models on the HPC Pioneer cluster as a member of the Distributed Little Red Hen Lab (mbt8 group). \
 Updated 4/24/2025

 ### Setup

-get a caseID (abc124)
+get a caseID (eg abc124)

 get forticlient (the CWRU VPN) through the u[tech] site